bondanherumurti-transfez/nl-to-sql-agent/README.md

 2. Understanding natural language questions.
 3. Generating valid, safe SQL queries using an LLM.
 4. Executing queries and formatting results.
+5. Generating conversational narratives for query results.
-5. Auto-recovering from SQL errors.
+6. Auto-recovering from SQL errors.

 **New**: Deploy as a Telegram bot for easy team access! 🤖